qodunpob/gpt_telegram_bot/README.md

 ### Note

 1. `gpt-3.5-turbo` is used as the default model.
+2. Default system message is "You are a helpful assistant".
-2. Variables related to the DB are only needed if the conversation mode is used.
+3. Variables related to the DB are only needed if the conversation mode is used.

 ## Running